JJ/perl6em/txt/0-intro.md

 If you learn only during the short period where *class* is taking place, you will not learn too much.
-You have to digest and assimilate and come up with new ideas.
+You have to digest and assimilate and come up with new ideas anytime and anywhere.
 Some of them will be relevant to whatever you are learning, some of them will be revealed as relevant later on, some of them will be simply discarded.
 But you can leverage whatever experience you have to enhance what you are learning, even more so if